Meiswinkel1991/G-Robot/README.md

 ## To Do's

-1. Code a limit order and execute the order
+1. Code Router for controlling all TradeHelper
-2. Code a position decreaseing function
+2. Deploy a proxy contract as tradeHelper
-3. code a take profit function
+3. Tradehelper Proxy is only be controlled by Router
-4. transfer the winnings to an automated stacker
+4. Router contract have no admin